-Students have use of excellent online resources on their ipads, and will learn from a range of up to date materials via the interactive white board in the classroom, using the Amici D'Italia course in the Third Year and the Cambridge iGCSE course in the Upper School.
-Fortnightly, or weekly in the Fifth Year, speaking sessions with our native speaking assistant also give the opportunity to practise what has been learnt in class.
+Students have use of excellent online resources on their iPads, and will learn from a range of up to date materials via the interactive white board in the classroom, using the Amici D'Italia course in the Third Year and the Cambridge IGCSE course in the Upper School.
+Fortnightly, or weekly in the Fourth and Fifth Years, speaking sessions with our native speaking assistant also give the opportunity to practise what has been learnt in class.

-Every February, a trip is organised to Italy.
+Most years a trip is organised to Italy during the February half term.
 Art students join us on a 5-day visit either to Florence or Milan.
-We always have a fantastic time learning Italian, marvelling at art and architecture, and studying the development of fashion and design as well as increasing our linguistic, cultural and artistic awareness of these two beautiful, buzzing cities.
-See the Trips and Visits section of this site for further details.
+We always have a fantastic time learning Italian, marvelling at art and architecture, and studying the development of art, fashion and design as well as increasing our linguistic, cultural and artistic awareness of these two beautiful, buzzing cities.
+See the Trips and Visits section of this site for further details of future trips.